MajorFrenchy/VPX-Standalone-Merging-Tool/README.md

 **Coded by Major Frenchy with the help of Claude.ai**

 Special thanks to:
-- [jsm174](https://github.com/jsm174) for the VPX standalone scripts repository
+- [jsm174](https://github.com/jsm174) for the VPX standalone scripts repository and VPX Standalone
 - The Virtual Pinball community
 - All contributors and testers